doombubbles/bg3-mods/Wiki/Other-Changes.md

 Arcane Firearm changed to {{ get .loca "h3a5390c0gc1c0g4ebeg851fg634bb80d803c" | quote }}

 This makes it actually follow the BG3 precedent of changing "add to one damage roll" effects like Empowered Evocation to be always applying.

+Fixed Flash of Genius to not show up as an interrupt if it wouldn't help